passyaa/golang-sqlite/README.md

 10. GET /groups - Fetch all groups
 11. POST /groups - Create a new groups
-12. POST /users/:id/groups/:group_id - Assign a group to a user 13  .
-DELETE /groups/:group_id - Remove a group
+12. POST /users/:id/groups/:group_id - Assign a group to a user
+13. DELETE /users/:id/groups/:group_id - Remove Assign a group to a user
+13. DELETE /groups/:group_id - Remove a group

+With User Interface HTML and CSS Bootstrap
+14. / - Home Login
+15. /login - Login

 ### 5. Stopping the Containers
 To stop the running containers, press Ctrl+C in the terminal where Docker Compose is running.
 You can also use the following command to stop and remove the containers: